Could Mary's Place be saved? As demolition nears for the historic South Hill home, its fate remains uncertain

 As part of the $4.5 million deal, Alex agreed that Diamond could submit demolition and construction plans under his name in December.
 This move was to ensure commercial development would be allowed by the city — a risk management measure for the company.

-Though development plans submitted to the city show a simple parking lot with around 50 stalls, Greiger said they are still evolving.
+Though development plans submitted to the city show a simple parking lot with around 50 stalls, Geiger said they are still evolving.

 The roughly 5,000-square-foot home has garnered the attention of history buffs because of its unique architecture and its symbolism of how someone small can make big changes, according to Megan Duvall, the city of Spokane's historic preservation officer.